John Bones is Managing Director at SKUP, the Norwegian Foundation for Investigative Reporting.

 Tarmo Vahter is deputy-editor-in-chief of the weekly newspaper Eesti Ekspress in Tallinn, Estonia.

-Pilar Velasco is a Spanish journalist currently working at Cadena SER (Prisa Group), the radio network leader in Spain. @pevelasco
+Pilar Velasco is a Spanish journalist currently working at Cadena SER (Prisa Group), the radio network leader in Spain.
+She is also the founder and a board member of La Asociación de Periodistas de Investigación with the aim of promoting cross-border investigative journalism and reinforcing freedom of expression. @pevelasco

 Zaklina Zafirova is a Macedonian journalist and co-founder of Scoop Macedonia.